Contacts

 - Right-click and mouse through the check mark to exit, or double-right-click.

 - Inspire detects contact between surfaces and solids, but not all cases are considered valid.
-(View examples of valid and invalid contacts later in this topic).
+See Defining Part-to-Part Contacts (OptiStruct Only)

-- Two parts which are in contact in multiple locations must have the same type of contact at each location.
+- Two parts that are in contact in multiple locations must have the same type of contact at each location.

 Create contacts between parts manually.